BlueBrain/BluePyEModel/README.md

 ```

 In the more complex case where githash versioning and slurm are used, refer to the structure of the example of [`./examples/emodel_pipeline_local_python`](https://bbpgitlab.epfl.ch/cells/bluepyemodel/-/tree/main/examples/emodel_pipeline_local_python).

-### 4) Running using Luigi with Nexus storage

-This section present the general picture of how to create an e-model using Luigi and Nexus storage.
-For a detailed example, please refer to the files in [`examples/emodel_pipeline_nexus_ncmv3`](https://bbpgitlab.epfl.ch/cells/bluepyemodel/-/tree/main/examples/emodel_pipeline_nexus_ncmv3).

-Warning: to run the emodel pipeline using Nexus as a backend you will first need a fully configured Nexus project and be able to perform cross-bucket in projects containing the morphologies, mechanisms and ephys data you wish to use.
-All of these have to be setup by the DKE team beforehand.

-To run the pipeline with luigi, you will need:
-- A virtual environment with BluePyEModel installed with the options nexus and luigi: (```pip install bluepyemodel[luigi,nexus]```)
-- A `luigi.cfg` file containing the Luigi specific settings (see example [`./examples/emodel_pipeline_nexus_ncmv3/luigi.cfg`](https://bbpgitlab.epfl.ch/cells/bluepyemodel/-/blob/main/examples/emodel_pipeline_nexus_ncmv3/luigi.cfg)).
-- On Nexus, entities of the type "EModelConfiguration", "EModelPipelineSettings" and "ExtractionTargetsConfiguration" (or "FitnessCalculatorConfiguration" if you already have optimisation targets).
-Please refer to the file [`pipeline.py`](https://bbpgitlab.epfl.ch/cells/bluepyemodel/-/blob/main/examples/emodel_pipeline_nexus_ncmv3/pipeline.py) and the notebooks for an example of how to create such resources.

-The pipeline can then be run using the command:

-    bbp-workflow launch-bb5 -f --config=luigi.cfg bluepyemodel.tasks.emodel_creation.optimisation EModelCreation emodel=EMODEL ttype=TTYPE species=SPECIES brain-region=BRAIN_REGION iteration-tag=ITERATION_TAG`

-The final models generated using the Nexus access point are stored in the Nexus project in Resources of type [`EModel`](https://bbpgitlab.epfl.ch/cells/bluepyemodel/-/blob/main/bluepyemodel/emodel_pipeline/emodel.py#L24).

 ### Schematics of BluePyEModel classes